kiran-sumant/ObsidianKM/Academic/Academic notes/CPC Seminar 2024-05-09.md

 ## What question did you ask and what was the answer?

 > [!info] Title
-> In the case of Imaging mass spectrometric ([[IMS]]) methods involving extensive controlling of FDR in post processing of data, how would we go about navigating FDR and other metadata statistics if we wish to create a meta-analysis to report on reproducability or begin training models on data from multiple sources that may no
+> In the case of Imaging mass spectrometric ([[IMS]]) methods involving extensive controlling of FDR in post processing of data, how would we go about navigating FDR and other metadata statistics if we wish to create a meta-analysis to report on reproducability or begin training models on data from multiple sources and sort based on parameters